Allesley Green

-Allesley Green is a modern suburb of Coventry in the West Midlands, England, within the civil parish of Allesley.
+Allesley Green is a suburb of Coventry in the West Midlands, England, within the civil parish of Allesley.

 The suburb lies west of the A45 road and is approximately 3.25 mi west-northwest of Coventry city centre.
 Most of the housing dates from the late-1980s.
 It is bounded by the districts of Eastern Green to the southwest, Mount Nod to the south and Allesley Park to the east.